xebialabs-community/xlr-tfs-plugin/README.md

 This plugin offers an interface from XL Release to Team Foundation Server via the REST API valid for work items in TFS 2015.
 It provides:

-**createWorkItem.py** -- creates a Work Item given Collection, Project, Type and Title parameters
+**CreateWorkItem.py** -- creates a Work Item given Collection, Project, Type and Title parameters

+**AddWorkItemComment.py** -- adds a Work Item comment given Collection, Work Item Id and Comment parameters

-**getTfsRepoArtifacts.py** -- retrieves an item from a TFS Git repository given the collection and scopepath (assumes a single repository and a single match)
+**GetTfsRepoArtifacts.py** -- retrieves an item from a TFS Git repository given the collection and scopepath (assumes a single repository and a single match)

 The functionality will be enriched with additional Work Item fields as specific needs materialize.